-The St. Andrew's church of Antwerp
+St. Andrew's church in Antwerp

-The patron Saint Andrew is the protector of fishermen, fishmongers, singers, spinners, sailors and the masons.
-He is invoked against gout, neck stiffness, cramps and dysentery and further for marital happiness and the blessing for children.
+The patron Saint Andrew is the protector of fishermen, fishmongers, singers, spinners, sailors, and the masons.
+He is invoked against gout, neck stiffness, cramps, and dysentery and further for marital happiness and the blessing for children.